mrchrisneal/DashPad/docs/web/index.md

 -   **Encryption:** Communication is secured with HTTPS.
 The container generates a self-signed certificate at startup, and it can also validate DashPad-API server certificates via SSL fingerprinting.

 -   **Masked URLs:** To prevent exposing potentially sensitive information in the UI, server URLs are masked, showing only the first few characters of the hostname.

-Other information, including keywords and email, IP, & MAC addresses, can be obfuscated within the log module, though this is an API container-based setting.
+!!! tip "Redacting Log Entries"

+	The display of select information can be obfuscated within log modules, including:

+	- Custom strings/keywords
+	- Email addresses
+	- IP addresses
+	- MAC addresses

+	Note that this is a DashPad-API setting, and must be set on a per-log basis.

 ## Deployment